 Madrasah in the Ma'arif NU Educational Institution, especially Ma'arif NU Semarang City, consists of Madrasah Ibtidaiyah, Madrasah Tsanawiyah, and Madrasah Aliyah, yang all of them have various teachers or ustadz including teachers who have an educational background in Islamic boarding school because indeed these teachers are needed because they are related to learning in religious subjects.
-However, on the other hand, teachers with an educational background in Islamic boarding schools have uniqueness and specificities related to the traditions brought when they become students (Saumantri and Hafizd 2022).
+However, on the other hand, teachers with an educational background in Islamic bockground is students because they are related to the traditions brought when they become students (Saumantri and Hafizd 2022).